open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 canonicalized `LabelSet` once and re-use it with the direct calling convention.

+Constructing an instrument handle is considered the higher-performance option, when the handle will be used more than once.
+Still, consider re-using the result of `Meter.Labels(...)` when constructing more than one instrument handle.

 ```golang
 func (s *server) method(ctx context.Context) {
     // ... other work